-The No Glitter Personal Retreat Book is interactive.
+The Self-Guided Life Transition will be coming out soon.
+I am in the process of making a bit interactive.
 In other words, some things in the book will relate to a web page with additional resources you can download free and use during your personal retreat.
 Questions?

 Wait.
 What is a personal retreat?